This post about Domains is second in a series about Building Your Site with WordPress.

 The Registrar is the agent between you and ICANN.
 Most domains are relatively inexpensive.
 There is a secondary market for aged or premium domains.
 Some of these domains have sold for hundreds of thousands of dollars.

-- The Biggest and most Disparaged hosting company – GoDaddy.com but they are good for domain name search and domain name registration
+- One of the largest domain registrars is GoDaddy.com.
+I'm not a fan of their hosting but they are good for domain name search and domain name registration

 - An Oldie, but goodie for domain registration - NetworkSolutions.com